virt-s1/rhel-edge/README.md

 1. RHEL for Edge image building with [osbuild-composer](https://github.com/osbuild/osbuild-composer.git)

     - Build RHEL 8 and RHEL 9 x86_64 images at OpenStack VM
-    - Build CentOS Stream 8 and CentOS Stream 9 x86_64 images at Google Cloud VM
+    - Build CentOS Stream 8, CentOS Stream 9 and Fedora x86_64 images at Google Cloud VM
+    - Build ARM images on bare metal ARM server at beaker

 2. RHEL for Edge image installation

-    - `edge-commit`: Setup HTTP server to serve as ostree repo, and install with kickstart
+    - `edge-commit/iot-commit`: Setup HTTP server to serve as ostree repo, and install with kickstart
-    - `edge-container`: Setup prod ostree repo, `edge-container` as stage repo, and install with kickstart from prod ostree repo
+    - `edge-container/iot-container`: Setup prod ostree repo, `edge-container/iot-container` as stage repo, and install with kickstart from prod ostree repo
-    - `edge-installer`: Install from `edge-installer` ISO
+    - `edge-installer/iot-installer`: Install from `edge-installer/iot-installer` ISO
-    - `edge-raw-image`: Boot from raw image with KVM
+    - `edge-raw-image/iot-raw-image`: Boot from raw image with KVM
     - `edge-simplified-installer`: Install from `edge-simplified-installer` ISO

 3. RHEL for Edge system upgrade